Your Farmers Dozen Cool Cutting Garden Guide

 Where to Plant

-• Choose a spot with full sun (6–8+ hours daily)
+• Choose a spot with full sun (at least 8+ hours daily)

-• 6 square feet of garden space—you will plant 2 seedlings per square foot
+• 6 square feet of garden space — you will plant 2 seedlings per square foot (3 in the case of lisianthus)

 How to Plant

-2. Plant 2 seedlings per square foot.
-Plants should be 4-6 inches apart from each other.
-This tight spacing will encourage long stems and plants will help support each other.
+• Plant 2 seedlings per square foot (3 for lisianthus).
+Plants should be 4–6 inches apart from each other.
+This tight spacing will encourage long stems, and the plants will help support each other.

-4. Water in well right after planting, water daily for the first 4 days if it does not rain.
+• Water in well right after planting.
+Water daily for the first 7 days if it does not rain.
+Provide one inch of water weekly.
+Plants need more water when it is hot outside.
+Water in the morning (preferred) or evening.

 Watering

-• Water deeply 2–3 times per week (more in hot weather)
+• Water deeply 2–3 times per week unless there has been significant rain (more in hot weather)

 • Aim for the base of the plant (not the leaves)

-• Consistent watering = stronger stems and more blooms
+• Consistent and deep watering = stronger stems and more blooms

 Support (Essential)

-• Use the included netting or stakes early (before plants get tall).
-Place one layer at about 12 inches off the ground and the other at 2.5-3 feet off the ground.
+• Use the included netting (before plants get tall).
+Place one layer at about 12 inches off the ground and the other at 2.5–3 feet off the ground.
+You may find you need to adjust them as the plants grow.

-• We recommend 4- 6 ft metal stakes driven into the ground at least one foot.
+• We recommend 4 six-foot metal stakes driven into the ground at least one foot.
 We use these.

 • Many plants benefit from pinching.
 Pinching means cutting the main stem down to encourage branching.